Oreste Corbatta

-Oreste Omar Corbatta Fernández (11 March 1936 – 5 December 1991) was an Argentine footballer who played as right winger.
+Oreste Osmar Corbatta Fernández (11 March 1936 – 6 November 1991) was an Argentine footballer who played as right winger.
 Corbatta is regarded as the greatest idol in the history of Racing Club.

 Dubbed Arlequín and El dueño de la raya (The chairman of the sideline), he played for five clubs in his country –six in total– mainly Racing Club and Boca Juniors, winning four major titles and scoring 86 official goals with both teams combined.

 An accomplished penalty kick taker and widely regarded as the best Argentine right winger of all time, Corbatta earned more than 40 caps for the national side in the 50s/60s, and represented the country at the 1958 World Cup.

 Club career

 Born in Daireaux, Buenos Aires Province to an Italian immigrant from Recanati and an Argentine mother, Corbatta gave his first steps in football playing for Estudiantes de La Plata at 14 years old.
 In 1953 he joined Club Juverlandia of Chascomús to play the Liga Platense regional championship.
 His performances on the field called the attention of Racing Club de Avellaneda, who hired him on loan for one year.

-Corbatta started his professional career on April 30, 1955, making his debut in Argentine Primera División in a 0–1 loss against Gimnasia y Esgrima La Plata.
+Corbatta started his professional career on 30 April 1955, making his debut in Argentine Primera División in a 0–1 loss against Gimnasia y Esgrima La Plata.
 Corbatta was one of the La Academía key players that helped the team to win the 1958 and 1961 league titles.

 In 1963, Corbatta joined Boca Juniors for 12 million pesos, with which Racing was able to improve the conditions in its stadium and build new sporting facilities.
 On 19 May 1963, he scored all the goals in a 3–0 home win against Vélez Sarsfield, and also featured in that year's Copa Libertadores final loss against Pelé's Santos FC; in his final two years in La Bombonera, he added a further two national championships.

 Corbatta joined Independiente Medellín in 1965, remaining in Colombia for three years.
 He returned to his country for spells with lower league sides San Telmo, Italia Unidos and Tiro Federal, retiring from football at the age of 38.
 During his professional career, he only missed four of 68 penalties.